Metrobus (Sydney): M20: Gore Hill to Botany

 Route M20 ran from Gore Hill to Botany via the Pacific Highway, Town Hall station and Botany Road, and commenced on 26 October 2009.

 It connected with Sydney Trains stations at St Leonards, North Sydney, Wynyard, Town Hall and Central.
 It also allowed passengers to transfer to regular buses to outer suburbs of Sydney at major transport interchanges such as Queen Victoria Building and Railway Square.
 Route M20 originally terminated at Mascot, before being extended to Botany shops on 27 February 2011.
-Short-working trips were later introduced between Wynyard and Zetland.
+Short-working peak trips were later introduced between Wynyard and Zetland.

 Operation of the route passed from State Transit to Transit Systems with region 6 on 1 July 2018.
 It was renumbered as route 320 on 9 February 2020 and cut back from Botany to Mascot.
+It was further cut back to Zetland in December 2021, as part of a restructure of the Eastern Suburbs bus network.

+On 4 August 2024, route was again cut back, this time from the north, now operating only between Zetland and Central (Chalmers Street), to coincide with the opening of the Metro North West & Bankstown Line.
+The short section not served by the metro was replaced by a peak only route 119, operating between Gore Hill and North Sydney.
+On 8 December 2024, the route was amended to terminate at Railway Square instead of Chalmers Street.

 M30: Taronga Zoo to Sydenham

 Route M30 ran from Taronga Zoo to Sydenham station via Military Road, Town Hall station and King Street, and commenced on 28 March 2010.

 It connected with Sydney Trains stations at Wynyard, Town Hall, Central, Newtown and Sydenham.
 It also allowed passengers to transfer to regular buses to outer suburbs of Sydney at major transport interchanges such as Neutral Bay Junction, Queen Victoria Building and Railway Square.
 This service was originally planned to terminate at Enmore Park although Sydenham was chosen as a more appropriate terminus.
-Route M30 originally operated between Town Hall and Central stations via George Street.

-On 4 October 2015, to facilitate the construction of the CBD and South East Light Rail, it was diverted to operate via Park Street, Castlereagh Street, Hay Street and Pitt Street in the Sydenham direction, and via Pitt Street, Eddy Avenue, Elizabeth Street and Park Street in the Spit Junction direction.
+Route M30 originally operated between Town Hall and Central stations via George Street, but on 4 October 2015, to facilitate the construction of the CBD and South East Light Rail, it was diverted to operate via Park Street, Castlereagh Street, Hay Street and Pitt Street in the Sydenham direction, and via Pitt Street, Eddy Avenue, Elizabeth Street and Park Street in the Spit Junction direction.
 Operation of the route passed from State Transit to Transit Systems with region 6 on 1 July 2018.
 It was renumbered as route 430 on 9 February 2020.
 On 20 December 2020, route 430 was curtailed to operate between Sydenham station and Martin Place, with the rest of the route replaced by route 100 (operated by State Transit) between the Queen Victoria Building and Taronga Zoo.
+On 8 December 2024, 430 was further curtailed to loop at Central rather than going to Martin Place.